-Only a short walk from the Council Square, you’ll discover the ruins of the medieval fortifications.
-Partly demolished during the systematization of the city from the end of the 19th century, the fortification ensemble still conserves a few walls, bastions and towers that partly recreate the image of a medieval well-enclosed and powerful citadel.
+Only a short walk from it, you’ll discover the ruins of the medieval fortifications.
+Partly demolished during the systematization of the city from the end of the 19th century, the fortification ensemble still conserves a few walls, bastions, and towers that partly recreate the image of a medieval well-enclosed and powerful citadel.

-Brasov is multicultural also when it comes to its religious landmarks.
-Besides the Black Church, the highlights are the Synagogue, the 14th century Orthodox Church Saint Nicolae, the 18th century Catholic Church Peter and Paul and the medieval fortified church of Bartolomeu, the oldest monument in the city.
+Besides the Black Church, the highlights are the Synagogue, the 14th century Orthodox Church Saint Nicolae, the 18th century Catholic Church Peter and Paul, and the medieval fortified church of Bartolomeu, the oldest monument in the city.

-Easy to spot on a taller hill close the old city center, this fortress was first mentioned in 1529 and was used for centuries as part of the city’s defensive mechanism.
+Easy to spot on a taller hill outside the Old Town, this fortress was first mentioned in 1529 and was used for centuries as part of the city’s defensive mechanism.
 Enlarged and modernized many times, the fortress was also a prison and a military base.
 It’s currently closed for visitors, but you can still walk up to the plateau for a great of Brasov.

 Declared a nature reserve for its many species of plant and animals, including one-third of Romania’s butterfly species, this mountain has a maximum altitude of 960 meters and is one of the best-known images of Brasov.
-You can reach the top on foot, either on the hiking trail or on the paved stairs, or by cable car.
+You can reach the top on foot, either on the hiking trail or by cable car.